-Security of your NeCTAR instances is your responsibility.
+Security of your Nectar Research Cloud instances is your responsibility.

 If we see evidence that an instance's security has been comprised, we will take steps to shut down and isolate it so that it doesn't do any further damage to cloud infrastructure or to other users' assets.